FirdavsOlimjonov/design-patterns/README.md

 **Abstract Factory** is a creational design pattern that lets you produce families of related objects without specifying their concrete classes.

 Implement [`com.epam.rd.autocode.factory.plot.PlotFactories`](src\main\java\com\epam\rd\autocode\factory\plot\PlotFactories.java) methods:
-- `classicDisneyPlotFactory` - return a factory that creates a classic Disney plot (refer to test cases).
+- `classicDisneyPlotFactory` - returns a factory that creates a classic Disney plot (refer to test cases).
-- `contemporaryDisneyPlotFactory` - return a factory that creates a contemporary Disney plot (refer to test cases).
+- `contemporaryDisneyPlotFactory` - returns a factory that creates a contemporary Disney plot (refer to test cases).
-- `marvelPlotFactory` - return a factory that creates a Marvel plot (refer to test cases).
+- `marvelPlotFactory` - return a factorys that creates a Marvel plot (refer to test cases).

 ## Iterator
 **Iterator** is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation.